 Seditious Conspiracy and Federal Law: The Basics

-The federal law against seditious conspiracy can be found in Title 18 of the U.S. Code (which includes treason, rebellion, and similar offenses), specifically 18 U.S.C. § 2384.
-According to the statutory definition of sedition, it is a crime for two or more people within the jurisdiction of the United States:
+The federal law against seditious conspiracy can be found in Title 18 of the U.S. Code, specifically 18 U.S.C. § 2384.
+That section of the U.S. Code deals with treason, rebellion, and similar offenses.

-- To conspire to overthrow or destroy by force the government of the United States or to level war against them;
+- To conspire to overthrow or destroy by force the government of the United States or to level war against it,

-- To take, seize, or possess by force any property of the United States contrary to the authority thereof.
+- To take, seize, or possess by force any property of the United States.

 Free Speech, Sedition, and Treason